hackingdecentralized/Decentralization-of-Ethereum-Builder-Market/README.md

 - `builders.json`: The mapping between builder public keys and builder identities.
 - `addresses.json`: The mapping between builder addresses and builder identities.

+### Searcher information

+The CSV file contains the addresses of the searchers' smart contracts.

 ### Partial bids

-The partial bids for historical MEV-Boost auctions between September 2022 and July 2024 are available in this [S3 bucket](https://auction-dataset.s3.us-east-2.amazonaws.com/index.html).
+The partial bids for historical MEV-Boost auctions between September 2022 and October 2024 are available in the [public datasets](https://doi.org/10.7910/DVN/3X7X2U).

 This dataset includes the public keys and bids of all builders in historical MEV-Boost auctions, offering a granular view of auction dynamics and enabling researchers to model the bidding behavior of builders.

 ### Computed true values